Generalized Euler-Maclaurin formula and Signatures: Introduction

-The paper is organised as follows: We first introduce two new families of non-linear functionals associatedwith $X$, the {\bf flip signature} Definition \ref{defn:flipsign} and the {\bf sawtooth signature} (equation \eqref{def_saw_signature1} which relates to the flip signature by Theorem \ref{EML_signature}.
-We then derive a purely deterministic identity \eqref{eq:pre_EML_main_formula} on rectifiable paths $X:[0, N]\to V$ by means of the sawtooth signature.
-More precisely, for a $p$-controlled integrand $Y$ of $X$ (Definition \ref{defn:pcontrolledint}), we relate the Riemann-Stieltjes sums with its the Stieltjes integral (Theorem \ref{thm:prelEML}).
-We deduce from this deterministic identity, an interpolation formula between the discrete signature and the continuous signature by means of the sawtooth signature (Theorem \ref{thm:correction_signature2} and \ref{last_thm}).
+The paper is organised as follows: We first introduce two new families of non-linear functionals associated with $X$, the \emph{flip signature} Definition \ref{defn:flipsign} and the \emph{sawtooth signature} (equation \eqref{def_saw_signature1} which relates to the flip signature by Theorem \ref{EML_signature}.
+We then derive a purely deterministic identity \eqref{eq:pre_EML_main_formula} on rectifiable paths $X:[0, N]\to V$ using the sawtooth signature.
+More precisely, for a $m$-controlled integrand $Y$ of $X$ (Definition \ref{defn:pcontrolledint}), we relate the Riemann-Stieltjes sums with its Stieltjes integral in Theorem \ref{thm:prelEML}.
 We then derive the main EML formula \eqref{eq:EML_main_formula} from Theorem \ref{thm:prelEML} by imposing an optimality criterion to choose the initial constant $b$ independently of the underlying integrand $Y$.
-More precisely, we show that operation of minimising the variance of each component in the remainder term \eqref{eq:rem_pre_EML} leads to a natural family of constants that coincide with the classical Bernoulli number.
+More precisely, we show that the operation of minimising the variance of each component in the remainder term \eqref{eq:rem_pre_EML} leads to a natural family of constants that coincide with the classical Bernoulli number.
+Finally, we conclude by deducing an interpolation formula between the sum signature \eqref{def_sum_sign} and the continuous signature \eqref{def_sign} by mixing the sawtooth signature with the discrete sum in Theorem \ref{thm:correction_signature2}.
+This identity will provide us an alternative proof to compute the signature of a piecewise linear path (see Theorem \ref{last_thm}).

 We stress that this new approach to the Euler-Maclaurin formula could inspire several new connections to other branches of stochastic analysis, especially in the computation of cubature formulae on Wiener space \cite{Lyons2004,Bayer2012} where several examples of rectifiable processes $X$ are defined.
 More generally, we would like to extend the EML formula when the underlying path $X$ is a more general driver like a rough path or a semimartingale.